nathvda/weather-app/README.md

 ## Welcome to my repository

 2022-12-21 :
 - Gets weather from any place
+- Added dark mode